Pennsport, Philadelphia

 Pennsport is a neighborhood in the South Philadelphia section of Philadelphia, Pennsylvania, United States.

 Pennsport is home to a large working-class Irish American population, many of them descendants of immigrants from the mid to late 19th century.
 They maintain social organizations (also called "clubs"), which are located along 2nd Street (known locally as "Two Street").
 Each year the clubs spend months preparing costumes, music and performances for Philadelphia's annual Mummers Parade on Broad Street on New Year's Day.

-At one time Pennsport was proposed as a location for development of casinos along the Philadelphia waterfront.
-Many residents opposed this.
-They wanted development that would provide better jobs.
-The state and city had conducted some negotiations with the Mashuntucket Pequot, whose reservation is based in Connecticut, to establish Foxwoods Casino Philadelphia in this neighborhood, but it never gained approval.
+At one time, Pennsport was proposed as a location for development of casinos along the Philadelphia waterfront.
+Many residents opposed this, as they wanted development that would provide better jobs.
+The state and city had conducted some negotiations with the Mashantucket Pequot, whose reservation is based in Connecticut, to establish Foxwoods Casino Philadelphia in this neighborhood, but the proposal never gained approval.

 Location

 Pennsport is bounded by the Delaware River to the east, the Queen Village neighborhood to the north, Whitman to the south, and Dickinson Square West to the west.
 The Pennsport Redevelopment Area Plan of 1968 listed the border streets as Washington Avenue on the north, Snyder Avenue on the south, and Fourth Street on the west.